-With the end of 2021 right around the corner, many advisors are already planning annual reviews.
+When the end of the year approaches, many advisors plan their client annual reviews.

 When was the last time you reminded your client to update their beneficiary designations?

 This isn’t the fun part of financial planning, but it is critical to make sure your client’s financial wishes are met.

 It is inevitable that life events such as marriage, birth, and death will happen.
 When these changes occur clients are processing the emotions that follow, and surely the last thing on their mind is updating their current beneficiary choices.

 We understand how costly retirement and estate planning errors are, but do they?